wingsline/jquery.tabs/README.md

 ## Notes

-* passing an invalid tabname will close all tabs
 * the tab content must be inserted after the tab handlers sure in your style sheet you hide the li elemenets and show the li.active ones